AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/free-tier-staging/create-simple-scenario-misc-module.md

 product-area: workfront-integrations
 navigation-topic: get-started-with-workfront-fusion-2-0
 title: Create a simple scenario in [!DNL Adobe Workfront Fusion]
 description: Learn how to create a simple automation scenario with Adobe Workfront Fusion.
 Automation scenarios automate Workfront processes, including data manipulation and transformation.
-This example takes you through the process of creating a scenario that searches for a task and then converts it to a project.
+This example takes you through the process of creating a scenario that searches for an issue and then converts it to a project.
 author: Becky
 feature: Workfront Fusion
 ---